amanovv/urlcheck/README.md

 *Just click to Open in Streamlit icon and it should be all good to run :)*

-*App uses NLP models so requires some heavy back-end download, it may take some time to load the web app for the first time run*
+*App uses NLP models so requires some back-end download, it may take some time to load the web app for the first time run*

 *After downloading once, it will work very smoothly, thanks to Streamlit*